The ads above are Google-sponsored.

 Many may be looking at this article for engine performance increases, although that is hardly the only thing here.
 Before you decide to spend a lot of money; and, really, any money at all, DO understand that increasing the torque/horsepower can possibly reduce reliability or create a more peaky engine.
 A quite peaky engine is fun in aggressive riding, but constant shifting and throttle work is NOT what BMW is about.... for cruising, touring, etc. However, BMW's older Airheads did have considerably more power, and were reliable.
 This means that going too far beyond those stages of tuning can be detrimental to long engine, etc., life.
 However, increases of 20-30% are very doable and can be quite reliable.
 In some instances, an improvement of 40% is rather easily obtainable, with excellent reliability!

 Faster acceleration CAN mean that the moving parts, in particular the flywheel and clutch assembly, have been made lighter.
 That leads to more vibration from a variety of other effects that are masked by heavier components.
 This is noticeable with the STOCK 1981+ bikes from the factory change to a lighter flywheel/clutch in 1981.
-That can make carburetion synchronization a bit more critical for smooth balance.
+That can make carburetion synchronization a bit more critical for smooth balance; but this is quite minimal.
+One advantage that is quite noticeable is the ability to make smoother ...and faster....shifts.

 If you increase compression ratio, you may have problems with the octane rating of gasoline.
-BMW reduced the CR in the eighties for the reason of a lack of 98 or 100+ octane fuel; although BMW was able to increase the CR a half point or so in the later eighties.
+BMW reduced the CR in the 1980's because of a lack of 98 or 100+ octane fuel; although BMW was able to increase the CR a half point or so in the later 1980's.
 If you change camshafts to produce more power, you will find that the lower and midrange rpm areas are reduced in power, and you must do something else to improve the lost lower and midrange power.
-Typically, after a change to a 'more sportier' camshaft, the idle is no longer as smooth, and may be irregular.
+Typically, after a change to a 'more sporty' camshaft, the idle is no longer as smooth (it may be irregular).
 You may find you need to use higher rpm more of the time, because that is where the engine performance comes back up, due to the camshaft change...unless you modify the mid-range too.
 Fuel economy will likely decrease, even substantially in some instances.
-This can be from many causes, including that the camshaft will likely allow considerably more intake mixture to go through to the exhaust system, UNburnt.
+This can be from many causes, including that the camshaft will likely allow considerably more intake mixture to go through to the exhaust system, some will even be UNburnt; but may provide some cooling.
 However, raising the compression ratio may IMPROVE mileage, as can dual-plugging, if you have not modified other engine components (very specifically the camshaft). https://bmwmotorcycletech.info/cams.htm

 The flame propagation is greatly enhanced by turbulence in the fuel-air mixture.
 If a squish band is used, reducing its height is advantageous as it gives increased turbulence.
 Going below 0.635 mm of squish is to be done only with great care.
 Since the gaseous mixture in the squish band is usually NOT burned, squish bands have tended to be engineered-out by factories, due to the increase in smog from the engine.

 Fuel mileage can improve with a flatter rear drive ratio, with some decrease in acceleration and possibly top speed (maybe).
-In some instances, the power improvement is considerable, and a flatter rear drive ratio is needed for very high speed capability.
+If you increase the power considerably, a flatter rear drive ratio is often needed for very high speed capability, but sometimes fuel economy is improved.

 Two photos of what can happen with valve/piston breakup are in this article: https://bmwmotorcycletech.info/valves.htm